libxml-raku/LibXML-raku/doc/Parser.md

 LibXML throws exceptions during parsing, validation or XPath processing (and some other occasions).
 These errors can be caught by using `try` or `CATCH` blocks.

 LibXML throws errors as they occur.
-This is a very common misunderstanding in the use of LibXML.
-If the eval is omitted, LibXML will always halt your script by throwing an exception.
+If the `try` is omitted, LibXML will always halt your script by throwing an exception.

 COPYRIGHT
 =========